-In this matter, a consumer traded-in a vehicle and agreed to finance the remainder of the purchase in a subject-to-financing contract.
-Autos 4 Less sold the trade-in vehicle and assigned the purchase contract to a third-party financing company.
+In this matter, a consumer traded-in a vehicle and agreed to finance the remainder of the purchase in what is called a "subject-to-financing contract."
+Before the financing was obtained, Autos 4 Less sold the trade-in vehicle and assigned the purchase contract to a third-party financing company.
 After the financing company declined to finance the purchase, Autos 4 Less seized the delivered vehicle and refused to refund the trade-in allowance to the consumer.
 Rule 237 of the Rules of Consumer Protection prohibits this type of behavior.